lijinglan/Representing-and-consulting-change-in-wikidata/README.md

 ## Repository structure

 - `business/`
   Contains the code and data used for the approach analysis in the business domain, including domain pool construction, sampling, statement retrieval, property analysis, property taxonomy, qualifier taxonomy, change-related pair identification, and approach analysis.
+The property taxonomy and qualifier taxonomy folders include the change-related properties and qualifiers used to identify change-related entity-property pairs.

 - `politician/`
   Contains the code and data used for the approach analysis in the politician domain, including domain pool construction, sampling, statement retrieval, property analysis, property taxonomy, qualifier taxonomy, change-related pair identification, and approach analysis.
+The property taxonomy and qualifier taxonomy folders include the change-related properties and qualifiers used to identify change-related entity-property pairs.

 - `scalability evaluation/`
   Contains the query templates, input entity sets, QLever runtime logs, and summary files used for the scalability evaluation.